silviot/edx-platform-wiki/Opaque-Keys.md

 The other key benefit of this solution is it will allow us to migrate our data from `Location`s to `Locator`s, something we have been trying to do for quite some time.
 This will make it easier to reason about where and how our data is stored and accessed.

+Read on for more about the architecture of OpaqueKeys.
+For help understanding how to utilize them in your application, see [[Opaque-Keys---Developer-Notes]].

 ### Key Introspection API

 Because not all of our application can be refactored to treat keys as truly opaque, we have created a key introspection API, `opaque_keys`, that all of our database key abstractions (`Location`s and `Locator`s) support.

-Most likely, this API will be very similar to the `.get()` method present on Python dictionaries, to keep it familiar and concise.
-The purpose of this API will be to allow parts of the application to indirectly introspect database keys, which (a) allows the application to get the information it needs, and (b) ensures that all requests for this information funnel through a single (or a very small number of) functions.
+The purpose of this API is to allow parts of the application to indirectly introspect database keys, which (a) allows the application to get the information it needs, and (b) ensures that all requests for this information funnel through a very small number of functions.
 This way, if we need to change the way that the database stores its data, we can do that behind an abstraction layer, and be confident that the rest of the application won't notice.
-It also means that multiple database key abstractions (Locations and Locators) can support the same API, so that the rest of the application can treat them as interchangeable, in classic Python duck-typing fashion.
+It also means that multiple database key abstractions (`Location`s and `Locators`) can support the same API, so that the rest of the application can treat them as interchangeable, in classic Python duck-typing fashion.

-### OpaqueKey Relationships
+## OpaqueKey Hierarchy

-The base Opaque Key class is implemented at `common/lib/opaque_keys/opaque_keys/__init__.py`.
-There are four main key classes: `CourseKey`, `DefinitionKey`, `UsageKey`, and `AssetKey`, defined within `common/lib/xmodule/xmodule/modulestore/keys.py`:
+The base abstract Opaque Key class is implemented at `common/lib/opaque_keys/opaque_keys/__init__.py`.
+There are four main base abstract key classes: `CourseKey`, `DefinitionKey`, `UsageKey`, and `AssetKey`, defined within `common/lib/xmodule/xmodule/modulestore/keys.py`:

                                           OpaqueKey
                     +-------------------+-------------+----------------+